 I Forgot To Say Stop On Our Way Home & Checkmate, 2021

-Daan Roukens paints the doubt and aims to make this conflict visible and perceptible by means of patterns, color and abstraction.
-He searches for that intermediate experience in the contradiction.
-Where it agitates, but is also balanced.
-In addition, he feels the strong need to take the viewer into this process and does so by making videos of the painting process.
-He sees his artworks as a translation of his controlled chaos that reflect everyday dilemmas.
-Since Covid-19, his biographical work forms an even greater proverbial mirror for the viewer.
-In which the social debate between opposites is larger than ever.
+He searches for the in-between experience within the contradiction, where tension exists, but also balance.
+Roukens feels a strong need to take the viewer into this process and does so by creating videos of his painting process.
+He sees his work as a translation of his controlled chaos, reflecting on everyday dilemmas.
+Since Covid-19, his biographical work has served as an even more significant metaphorical mirror for the viewer, in a time where the social debate between opposites is larger than ever.